-You have to submit the requested information in an updated registration dossier by 30 November 2020.
+You have to submit the requested information in an updated registration dossier by 26 November 2021.
 You also have to update the chemical safety report, where relevant.
-The timeline has been set to allow for sequential testing.

 The reasons for this decision are set out in Appendix 1.
 The procedural history is described in Appendix 2 and advice and further observations are provided in Appendix 3.